The-Balance-FFXIV/balance-static/content/jobs/melee/monk/mnk-guide.md

 Chakra is Monk's job gauge, which stacks up to five times.
 At five stacks of Chakra, we can spend them to execute either The Forbidden Chakra, a strong single target oGCD, or Enlightenment, a weaker AoE oGCD.

-There are multiple ways that we generate chakra.
+There are multiple ways that we generate Chakra.

 |                                                                                                                     |                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | ------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |